 5.1 Governance and implementation arrangements

-To provide strategic guidance on the program, a high-level national Project Steering Committee (PSC) will be formed comprised of Government mandate holders for disaster risk-reduction and climate change adaptation, local governance and planning.
+To provide strategic guidance on the program, a high-level national Project Steering Committee (PSC) will be formed comprised of Government mandate holders for disaster risk-reduction and climate change adaptation, local governance and planning and representatives from key target groups.
 This PSC will provide strategic guidance, fiduciary and management oversight, coordination, quality assurance and decision making on the direction of JP activities.
 The PSC will be co-chaired by the UN Resident Coordinator and a senior official of the Lead Government agency, the LGA.

 A technical working group (TWG) will also be formed to provide technical support to the PSC and subject matter experts and consultants who will be hired during the program implementation to provide support to program activities.
-This technical working group will consist of PUNO members, RCO focal point and key line ministries chaired by the lead Government agency, the LGA.
+This technical working group will consist of PUNO members, RCO focal point and key line ministries, and representative members of key target groups and will be chaired by the lead Government agency, the LGA.
 The overall accountability of the TWG functioning will be with the UNDP, convening PUNO of the JP and lead agency for the UNSDCF Outcome 3.
 Participation to the JP TWG will be open for member of all members of the UNSDCF outcome 3 so as to build synergies and enhance coherence of UN wide action in complement of the JP.

 There are 192 local councils and 4 city councils in the Maldives.
 JP’s planned interventions for each specific regions/atolls will be discussed with the Local Government Authority, which is the lead Government’s agency and authority empowered to regulate local governments in the Maldives.